anoopcherian/kernelized_rank_pool/README.md

  in the bundle).
 Data for HMDB dataset ResNet-152 two stream features are available separately.

- The code has the following dependencies which you have to download separately and unzipped appropropriately.
+ The code has the following dependencies which you have to download separately and unzip to appropriate folders.
  1. LibLinear version 2:
  2. ManOpt Package
  3. LibSVM version 3.14